-Dependent Students

-Independent Students

-Under Students

-Under Students

-COA

-Must meet following criteria when doing a FAFSA: under 24 yrs of age, unmarried, and with no children.

-Must meet following criteria when doing a FAFSA: either over 24 yrs of age, unmarried, and with no children.
+Dependent Students Must meet following criteria when doing a FAFSA: under 24 yrs of age, unmarried, and with no children.
+Independent Students Must meet following criteria when doing a FAFSA: either over 24 yrs of age, married, or has 1+ children.
+COA Remaining Cost of Attendance can be covered with an approved Plus loan, at parent discretion.
+AY (Award Year) The results of one FAFSA Interest Rate For loans first disbursed on or after 7/1/23 and before 7/1/24.

-Must meet following criteria when doing a FAFSA: either over 24 yrs of age, unmarried, and with no children.

-Remaining Cost of Attendance can be covered with an approved Plus Ioan, at parent discretion.

-AY (Award Year) The results of one FAFSA

-Interest Rate For loans first disbursed on or after 7/1/22 and before 7/1/23.
 Subject to change.

+For more information on Federal Student Aid, an office of the U.S. Department of Education on their website: https://studentaid.gov/